Nulltraces/frontend/README.md

-# Revolt Desktop
+# uwucord Desktop

 ## ⚠️ Deprecation notice ⚠️

 This project will soon be deprecated in favour of a new desktop app built with Tauri.
-You can follow progress [here](https://github.com/revoltchat/frontend/issues/14).
+You can follow progress [here](https://github.com/uwucord/frontend/issues/14).

 ## Description

-This is a desktop application for Revolt built on Electron.
+This is a desktop application for uwucord built on Electron.

 ## Stack